Health officials investigating cyclospora illness in Southeast Michigan

 It is not yet clear what specific food, water source, or environmental factor has caused the outbreak.
 Authorities have not identified a common exposure among all cases, and lab testing results are pending.
 The investigation is still in early stages, and sources of contamination remain under review.

-The 28-Day Plan for IBS Relief: 100 Simple Low-FODMAP Recipes to Soothe Symptoms of Irritable Bowel Syndrome
+The Quick & Easy IBS Relief Cookbook: Over 120 Low-FODMAP Recipes to Soothe Irritable Bowel Syndrome Symptoms

-The 28-Day Plan for IBS Relief: 100 Simple Low-FODMAP Recipes to Soothe Symptoms of Irritable Bowel Syndrome
+The Quick & Easy IBS Relief Cookbook: Over 120 Low-FODMAP Recipes to Soothe Irritable Bowel Syndrome Symptoms

 As an affiliate, we earn on qualifying purchases.